-We draw attention to Note 5 to the financial statements.
-Certain wages have been capitalized to asset under construction using management's philosophy.
+We draw attention to Note 5 to the consolidated financial statements.
+Certain wages have been capitalized to asset under construction.
 The amount capitalized is requires significant management judgement.

 Why the matter is a key audit matter

 We identified the valuation of the self-constructed asset as a key audit matter because it represents an area of higher assessed risk of material misstatement, which required significant auditor judgment in the evaluation of the results of our procedures.